SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-how-to-access-public-SESYNC-shiny-applications.md

 ---
-title: How to access public SESYNC Shiny applications?
+title: Where are Shiny apps published?
 category: faq
 tags:
   - R